lg3394/anthropic-economic-index/README.md

 # AI Workforce Analysis
 ## Project Overview

 This project examines the intersection of artificial intelligence adoption and workforce equity by analyzing millions of AI conversations alongside demographic employment data.
-Through comprehensive data analysis and visualization, the project reveals concerning patterns about which workers and ethnic groups are benefiting from AI tools versus those at risk of being left behind in the technological revolution.
+Through data analysis and visualization, the project reveals concerning patterns about which workers and ethnic groups are benefiting from AI tools versus those at risk of being left behind in the technological revolution.

 ## Tools & Packages Used